ahmadfaraz629/upet-frontend-test/README.md

 ## App Components

-### api/

-API directory contains the api calls which are triggering through the app.
-The purpose of api/ directory is to create an abstract layer for api with function with the paramters.

 ### components/

 Components contains all the feature of blocks application page.
 Components should work like feature based widgets and should be rendered through the pages.

-### config/

-Config directory contains all the configurations of the app like app name, api base path, api routes etc.

 ### pages/